anjanpaul/Kafka-docker-compose/readme.md

 **Docker Rockz!!!! 😅**

-**REMEMBER THIS IS ONLY FORM DEV OR TEST ENVIRONMENT!
+**REMEMBER THIS IS ONLY FOR DEV OR TEST ENVIRONMENT!
 NOT RECOMMENDED TO USE IN PRODUCTION**